Climate and Average Weather Year Round in Rio de Janeiro Brazil

 Rio de Janeiro experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 8.8 months, from September 19 to June 11, during which time the comfort level is muggy, oppressive, or miserable at least 48% of the time.
-The muggiest day of the year is February 8, with muggy conditions 99% of the time.
+The month with the most muggy days in Rio de Janeiro is January, with 30.6 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable